Belldandy: Personality

 The "magical girl" character, of which Belldandy is an example, typically combines powerful abilities with very feminine characteristics.
 For Western audiences, a comparison can be drawn with the characters of Samantha Stephens from Bewitched and Jeannie from I Dream of Jeannie.
 As such, Belldandy is depicted as being very sweet and exceptionally kind-hearted, with very "old-fashioned" sensibilities.
 Combined with domestic skills portrayed through the series and her loyalty to Keiichi, this makes her a classic example of the concept of Yamato Nadeshiko.
+As a slight departure from the concept though, Belldandy can be highly competitive, be it in a race where she's Keiichi's co-pilot, or on those rare cases where she competes against him, as seen during Sora Hasegawa's nomination as the auto club's president.

 Belldandy is exceptionally kind-hearted, even for a goddess.
 She can easily sense other people's emotions and tries her best to be empathetic to all those around her, displaying a combination of "serene beauty and acceptance".
-She rarely holds a grudge and is always willing to forgive anyone who does injury to her...unless Keiichi is involved of course.
+She rarely holds a grudge and is always willing to forgive anyone who does injury to her, unless Keiichi is involved.
 Even though Belldandy tries her best to be as kind as possible, it is revealed that at times she can become very insecure and sad, especially when she is confronted with an implication that involves Keiichi in one way or another.
 This aspect of her character provides one of the biggest plot points in the Ah!
 My Goddess movie: Belldandy's possessiveness of Keiichi could make her an easy target for manipulation or even brainwashing, if the right buttons were pressed; her jealousy of Morgan Le Fay was what allowed Celestin, her teacher, to lure Belldandy into his plans.

 As noted by Perper and Cornog, Belldandy, as a depiction of what they term "kirei", is comfortable "being loved and admired" and very much aware of her own beauty—yet this does not equate to vanity.